katyushapolye/katyushapolye/README.md

 - 👋 Hi, I’m @katyushapolye
 - 👀 I’m interested in Back-end programming, Graphical Computing and Other
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on Translations and C# Language Projects
 - 📫 How to reach me: raphael.laroca@gmail.com

 <!---